 7. Don't Leave Cooking Food Unattended

-Sure, if you've got a roast in the oven, you don't have to stare at the oven door for 3 hours.
+If you've got a roast in the oven, then no, you don't have to stare at the oven door for 3 hours.

 However, if you've got food on the stovetop or in the microwave, you should stick around.
 Leaving a hot stove unattended has burnt down more than a few houses.
 Food can bubble over and cause a grease fire.
 Or burn and ruin a pan.